OwnMarket/SmartContracts/docs/CHXTokenSwap.md

 **IMPORTANT:**

 - Swap process will not require you to reveal you private key to anyone.
-You will only be required to sign a transaction for submitting your CHX address into the smart contract.
+You will only be required to sign a transaction for submitting your native CHX address into the smart contract.
 - Swap process does not involve sending ERC20 CHX tokens or ETH to any address.
 You will just spend small amount of ETH for the transaction fee (gas).